grandSpecial/llm-benchmarking/README.md

 - Pandas
 - tqdm
 - python-dotenv
+- & others.
+See requirements.txt

+`$ pip install -r requirements.txt`

 ## License

 This project is licensed under the MIT License.

 ## Disclosure
-This file was generated using GPT-4o
+The clean parts of this file were generated using GPT-4o